J. Jeffrey Grant

 George E. Deming’s connection to Methodist Hospital stretches back to the last century.
 His grandfather joined the board of Methodist Hospital in 1930, and in 1970, George followed suit with the Methodist Hospital Foundation Board of Trustees.
 He has been honored with the Dr. Scott Stewart Founder’s Award, which is presented to a valued member of the Methodist family, for his dedication.
 An investor who has since retired from his role as Vice President of Delaware Investments, George is a graduate of The University of Vermont, where he earned a Bachelor of Arts degree, and the University of Pennsylvania, where he earned a Master of Arts in International Relations.
 He also has a degree from the New York Institute of Finance.

-Reverend Dr. Christopher Kurien
+Rev. Dr. Christopher Kurien

 The Rev. Dr. Christopher Kurien has served on many boards and agencies of The United Methodist Church, and he considers it a privilege to serve on the Methodist Hospital Foundation Board of Trustees.
 Rev. Dr. Kurien is a member of the Extended Cabinet of the Eastern Pennsylvania Conference of the United Methodist Church.
 He is the Director of Connectional Ministries.
 He has served churches in India, in addition to being on staff of the United Theological College, Bangalore, in Karnataka, India, and throughout the United States for more than 20 years.
 He is a graduate of the Lutheran School of Theology at Chicago in the area of Pastoral Care and Counseling.